t4d-gmbh/voter-turnout-in-switzerland/README.md

 ## Data retrieval

-We retrived  the data from following data sources:
+We retrieved  the data from following data sources:

 1. The voter turnouts for the federal elections 2023 (opendata.swiss)
 2. The voter turnouts for the federal elections 2019 (opendata.swiss)